 “I’ve never enjoyed a book as thoroughly as I have with this one…..applause to Mr. Crasta for his hilarious breakthrough on what the hell it takes to get a book published.
 It almost cost him what’s left of his soul….If I were a mutant, I’d give him three thumbs up.
 I can’t wait to read his Revised Kama Sutra.”
-Commander Jesus (Jay) B. Torres, USMC, and Author of U5.
+J. B. Torres, Author of U5: The Truth Behind the Lives, and CEO, U5.

 Eaten by the Japanese: The Memoir of an Unknown Indian Prisoner of War